ashishk1331/feather-app/README.md

 1. group via labels
 2. label based filtering
-3. performance and scoped states for better rendering and re-rendering
-4. progress for each day and week
+3. [wip] progress for each day and week
-5. charts and analytics
+4. charts and analytics

 # 🤷‍♂️ "Good to have" stack